Demoen/riotskillissue/docs/CONTRIBUTING.md

 ## Documentation

 The documentation is built with [Zensical](https://zensical.org/) using `mkdocs.yml`.
-The classic theme preserves the site's custom styling.
+The modern theme uses native section indexes, breadcrumbs, search, and linked content tabs, with site-specific styling in `docs/stylesheets/extra.css`.
-`overrides/404.html` supplies the target for the theme's "Skip to content" link on missing pages.
+The templates in `overrides/` give the homepage its own layout, provide useful 404 links, distinguish the breadcrumb landmark, and keep the decorative loading bar out of the accessibility tree.
+Review them when upgrading Zensical.

 Install the documentation dependencies and start a local preview: